Conférence des Grandes écoles: Prestige

 Times Higher Education ranked these Grandes Écoles in the top 20 worldwide (small universities: fewer than 5,000 students):

 Several CGE members have roots in the 18th and early 19th centuries, and a few are even older than the term Grande école, which dates to 1794.
 Grandes écoles in the 18th century focused mostly on training civil servants and military engineers, and the curriculum was primarily mathematics and physical sciences.
 During the early 19th century, a number of Grandes écoles were established to support industry and commerce.
 Some CGE members are among the oldest continually operating educational institutions in France.
+All schools were founded on a non-sectarian basis.